Price it to sell quickly

-In today's market, sellers are again optimistic on the value and price of their homes -- "but buyers aren't," says Ron Phipps, principal with Warwick, R.I.-based Phipps Realty and past president of the National Association of Realtors.
+While sellers may be optimistic on the value and price of their homes, buyers aren't, says Ron Phipps, principal with Warwick, Rhode Island-based Phipps Realty and past president of the National Association of Realtors.

 "Your challenge as a seller is to price the house so that it is compelling," he says.

 What that means in dollar signs: "Set a price slightly below market value," he says.
 Just "a fraction."

 For example: If similar homes in your neighborhood are clustered around $210,000, you might price yours at $200,000 or $198,000, he says.